peteryxu/aqd-cli-workshop/workshop/01a-setup.md

 To install Amazon Q CLI on Windows, you will need to use Windows Subsystem for Linux (wsl).
 I have put together an installation guide you can follow - [Installing Amazon q CLI in wsl](https://dev.to/aws/the-essential-guide-to-installing-amazon-q-developer-cli-on-windows-lmh)

+> **Note!** Whilst there is currently no native Windows installer, because Amazon Q CLI is an open source project you can compile the source to generate your own binaries.
+You can see an [example](https://github.com/DiscreteTom/amazon-q-developer-cli-for-windows) of this [here](https://github.com/DiscreteTom/amazon-q-developer-cli-for-windows).
+I have not tried this compiled executable of Amazon Q CLI.
+Before you download and try it for yourself, make sure you follow your existing security procedures and policies.

 **MacOS**

 If you have a MacOS, then the simplest way of installing Amazon Q CLI is via homebrew using the following command: